-The Combined Materials Pack (CMP) comprises the Course Notes, the Series X Assignments and a Mock Exam.
+The Combined Materials Pack (CMP) comprises the Course Notes and the Series X Assignments.

 The CMP Upgrade can be downloaded free of charge from our website at ActEd.co.uk.

 X Assignment Marking

 We are happy to mark your attempts at the X assignments.
 Marking is not included with the Assignments or the CMP and you need to order it separately.